captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-I do not.
-For it was a free man who died.
+It was a free man who died.

 ---